metabolismregulation/metabolismregulation.github.io/pages/about.md

 In additon to GraphML and SBGN-ML, we aim to provide maps in various formats including CellDesigner, SBML and BioPAX, so the models are easily accessible and can be downloaded, reused and improved.
 These formats will be generated automatically.

 Ways to contribute:
 1. Drawing diagrams: please join the work on one of the existing topics or propose a new one.
 Diagrams can be drawn using the SBGN palette in the yEd Graph Editor, the main tool in this project.
 Resulting format: GraphML.
 Please review tips on [how to draw SBGN diagrams in yEd](/help/).
-Also, any tool that generates valid SBGN-ML can be used, for example [SBGN-ED](http://www.sbgn-ed.org/) or [Newt Editor](http://newteditor.org/), and the files can be provided in SBGN-ML.
+Also, any tool that generates valid SBGN-ML can be used, for example [SBGN-ED](http://www.sbgn-ed.org/) or [Newt Editor](http://newteditor.org/), and in that case the files are to be provided in SBGN-ML.
 2. Proposing new topics: it can be done through direct search on the subject of metabolism regulation or by working with the automatically assembled [lists](/lists/).

 # Contact